Geotag Photos Using a GPX Track Log

 Create Copies: Write to copies of your files, leaving originals untouched.

 Notify Apple Photos: Once the export completes, HoudahGeo can update the Apple Photos library for any photos it manages — so the location appears correctly in the Photos app too.
+See the full Apple Photos GPS workflow for iCloud-specific considerations.

-The Complete Workflow at a Glance
+The Complete GPX Geotagging Workflow

 1. Before your shoot: sync your camera clock, start your GPS tracker